Introducing the new Lifecycle Automation Model

-Last September, Joe Manna shared an update that we were revisiting our Lifecycle Marketing strategy.
-We had numerous discussions about how small businesses should learn and implement various steps of Lifecycle Marketing.
+Last September, Joe Manna shared an update that we were revisiting our Lifecycle Automation strategy.
+We had numerous discussions about how small businesses should learn and implement various steps of Lifecycle Automation.
 Several members of the company went out to conduct research and come back with unique and critical perspectives to make it even more consumable.
 Along the way, we had plenty of healthy debate, so the end result is clear, crisp and easy to understand.
 You know that marketing your business involves more than a pretty storefront, nice signage, a well designed website and a blanket of ads across your local market.
 It’s a strategic plan that includes tactics and tools that are precisely targeted to the audience that you’re trying to attract.
-The new Lifecycle Marketing framework includes three phases: Attract, Sell and Wow.
+The new Lifecycle Automation framework includes three phases: Collect, Convert and Create.

 Getting noticed in this noisy world is critical for the success of your business, but it’s not always easy to get the word out.
 The best way to get noticed is to start with a narrow focus.
 Define your ideal target by researching their demographics, attitudes, behaviors, motivations and favorite places to hang out, both online and in person.
 Then, start engaging with them in a helpful way, but be sure to have a way to follow up with them before they leave.

 Your target market will only pay attention to you when they’re motivated to do so and that’s when education comes in.
 Think about what you can say or do that can solve a problem or satisfy their basic, psychological or self-fulfillment needs, then engage in a dialogue.
 If you’re engaging online, think about what you would say or do in person.
 You probably wouldn’t start with, “Hey, I noticed that you’re having problems with your weight.
 I can solve that for you.”
 Instead, you’d wait for visual and conversational clues to insert your offer at just the right time, but it’s important to consider that the most ideal time may not be during your first interaction.